bbrister/SIFT3D/README.md

 - Ubuntu Linux 14.04, using GCC 4.8.4 and CMake 2.8.12.2.
 - Mac OSX 10.10.5, using Clang 6.1.0, LLVM 3.6.0 and CMake 3.3.1

-Windows is not currently supported, because this code depends on a few POSIX utilities.
+Windows support is currently in the experimental stage.
+We plan to release binaries and installation instructions in the near future.

 ### Installing the dependencies